 If you would like an estimate of how many funds were spent on your services in the past 12 months before your PCP is completed, you can email SelfDetermination@sclarc.org with the participant’s name and date of birth.
-Please allow up to 5 business days to receive the report, which will be sent via secured, HIPAA-protected, email that can only be read on a computer (not on a phone or a tablet.)
-Please note that this is not a certified budget, but rather an estimate to allow to begin to plan, but SCLARC does not promise the same amount of funding will be included in the more final budget that is presented after receiving the Person-Centered Plan and reviewing it.
+The report will be sent via secured, HIPAA-protected, email that can only be read on a computer (not on a phone or a tablet.)
+Please note that this is not a certified budget, but rather an estimate to allow you to begin to plan, but SCLARC does not promise the same amount of funding will be included in the more final budget that is presented after receiving the Person-Centered Plan and reviewing it.
 Specifically, the budget may be higher or lower at that time, depending on unmet needs/changes in circumstances.
-Budgets are not considered certified by SCLARC until they are signed by the participant/legal representative indicating agreement.
-In addition, any COVID related expenses paid in the last 12 months will not be included in the final budget provided during transition to Self-Determination, as they were dependent on the State of Emergency.
+Budgets are not considered certified by SCLARC until they are signed by the participant/legal representative indicating agreement and a SCLARC Representative.

 Financial Management Services

 Every participant in the Self-Determination Program is required to have a Financial Management Service (FMS).
 This is the only vendored service a participant must have.
-The cost of an FMS comes out of each individual’s budget and, by law, SCLARC cannot increase the budget to account for this expense.
-The maximum charge for an FMS is set by the state and can be found here.
+Effective July 1, 2022, the cost of the FMS provider will be paid by the regional center outside of the participant’s individual budget.
 The FMS assists participants with payroll for employees, paying for services, budgeting, and ensuring that applicable employment laws are followed, among other tasks.

 - There are three kinds of ways that a participant may interact with their FMS.
 You can choose any, or a combination, of the models, depending on your needs.